hofff/contao-recursive-download-folder/README.md

 ## THANK YOU

 - U.A.S.
 Umwelt- und Agrarstudien GmbH for the initial assignment for this extension
-- Nina Gerling - ena Webstudio for support development and bug fixing
+- Nina Gerling - ena Webstudio for the support of development and bug fixing